Rangers69/Rangers69/README.md

 - 👋 Hi, I’m @Rangers69
 - 👀 I’m interested in Web Development
-- 🌱 I’m currently learning Vue.js
+- 🌱 I’m currently learning Laravel and Vue.js
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...